 What can we do to help protect Hector’s Dolphins?

 Firstly come for an Akaroa Harbour cruise with us to really appreciate how special the dolphins are.
 We’ll tell you all about them too, but there is nothing like seeing them for yourself to get a full appreciation.

 Part of your ticket price goes towards dolphin research and education.
-Other things you can do to help the dolphins is support the Department of Conservation as they find new ways to protect the species, including more marine mammal sanctuaries, which will stop dolphins being killed in set nets.
+Other things you can do to help the dolphins is support the Department of Conservation as they find new ways to protect the species.
+This includes creating more marine mammal sanctuaries where Hector’s Dolphins are safe from being killed in set nets.
 DOC also opposes marine mussel farms which may impact the dolphin’s habitat.